 An effect of antihistamines is to thicken mucus secretions.
 Expelling infected mucus via coughing can be beneficial in recovering from bronchitis.
 Expulsion of the mucus may be hindered if it is thickened.
 Antihistamines can help bacteria to persist and multiply in the lungs by increasing its residence time in a warm, moist environment of thickened mucus.

 Acute bronchitis usually lasts approximately 20 or 30 days.
-It may accompany or closely follow a cold or the flu, or may occur on its own.
+It may accompany or closely follow a cold or the flu or may occur on its own.
 Bronchitis usually begins with a dry cough, including waking the sufferer at night.
-After a few days it progresses to a wetter or productive cough, which may be accompanied by fever, fatigue, and headache.
+After a few days, it progresses to a wetter or more productive cough, which may be accompanied by fever, fatigue, and headache.
 The fever, fatigue, and malaise may last only a few days; but the wet cough may last up to several weeks.